RouterWise: Joint Resource Allocation and Routing for Latency-Aware Multi-Model LLM Serving

+Latency depends not only on input load $\lambda$ but also on the serving configuration, tensor parallelism ($\mathrm{tp}$) and GPU compute share ($\rho$), and the dependence is highly non-uniform.
+Figure~\ref{fig:latency_profile} shows that the latency-load relationship varies substantially across both configurations and model families: for Mistral 7B, for instance, $\mathrm{tp}=2$ yields lower TTFT than $\mathrm{tp}=4$ over a wide range of loads, while the opposite holds for other models.
+A single unified latency predictor is therefore unlikely to generalize accurately across this space.

-\textsc{RouterWise} therefore adopts a setup-specific latency modeling strategy.
-We discretize the setup space into a finite set of feasible configurations.
-In our experiments, the tensor parallelism level is chosen from $\{1,2,4\}$, and the GPU thread percentage is selected from a predefined discrete set.
-For each model and each feasible setup, we profile the model under multiple input load levels and record latency statistics such as TTFT and TPOT.
+\textsc{RouterWise} instead adopts a setup-specific strategy.
+We discretize the setup space (in our experiments, $\mathrm{tp} \in \{1,2,4\}$ and $\rho$ on a discrete grid), profile each (model, setup) pair under multiple input loads, and approximate $\ell_i(\theta_i, \lambda_i)$ as a piecewise-linear interpolation between profiled points.
+Given a system setup $\Theta$, the overall latency is then

-For a fixed model and setup, these measurements define a one-dimensional latency curve as a function of input load. \textsc{RouterWise} approximates this curve using a piecewise-linear model constructed from the profiled operating points.
-Let $\theta_i$ denote a fixed setup of model $i$, and let $\ell_i(\theta_i,\lambda_i)$ denote the latency metric of interest under load $\lambda_i$.
-We model $\ell_i(\theta_i,\lambda_i)$ by linearly interpolating between neighboring profiled load points.
-This yields a simple and efficient representation while preserving the setup-specific latency behavior observed in profiling.

-Once a system setup $\Theta$ is fixed, the corresponding per-model latency functions $\{\ell_i(\theta_i,\cdot)\}_{i=1}^{M}$ are also fixed. \textsc{RouterWise} then evaluates the latency term

-for request-level average latency metrics.
-This provides the latency component required to solve the relaxed optimization problem for a fixed system setup.

-This setup-specific modeling strategy avoids imposing a single smooth latency model over a heterogeneous configuration space.
-Instead, \textsc{RouterWise} treats each model--setup pair as a distinct operating regime and uses profiling to characterize its load-dependent latency accurately.
+We assume $\ell_i$ depends only on $\theta_i$ and $\lambda_i$, treating MPS thread caps and explicit memory partitioning as sufficient to mitigate co-location interference.
+In practice, runtime latency on shared clusters fluctuates due to residual interference, workload burstiness, and infrastructure noise; we therefore treat $\ell_i$ as a planning model rather than a steady-state guarantee, and \textsc{RouterWise} relies on the relative ranking of setups by latency, which we find is preserved in deployment even when absolute values shift.